Causal Representation Learning from Multimodal Biomedical Observations: Constraints in the Estimation Framework

-Here we provide the proofs for the constraints utilized in the estimation framework. \begin{restatable}{proposition}{ConInd}[Conditional Independence Condition] Denote $\vecx^{(m)}$ and $\vecx^{(n)}$ are two different multimodal observations. $\vecz^{(m)}\subset\vecz$ are the set of block-identify latent variables, and $\eta^{(m)}\subset\eta$ are exogenous variables in modality $m$.
+Here we provide the proofs for the constraints utilized in the estimation framework. \begin{restatable}{proposition}{ConInd}[Conditional Independence Condition] Let $\vecx^{(m)}$ and $\vecx^{(n)}$ be two different multimodal observations. $\vecz^{(m)}\subset\vecz$ are the set of block-identifying latent variables, and $\eta^{(m)}\subset\eta$ are domain-specific information in modality $m$.
 We have

 \end{restatable}

 \begin{proof} Given the data generation process in Eq.~\eqref{eq:x_generation}, the following assumptions hold true for any $m, n\in[M]$: (1) $\vecz^{(m)}\ind\eta^{(m)}$; (2) $\vecz^{(m)}\ind\eta^{(n)}$; (3) $\eta^{(m)}\ind\vecx^{(n)}$.